ietf-wg-mediaman/admin/agenda-ietf-115.md

 Duration: 1 hour

 1. Introduction, Note Well, scribe, agenda bash (5 min)

+    Standard questions will be:
+    * Who has read the draft?
+    * Who supports going to Last Call at this time?
+    * Who thinks there are issues that must be resolved before going to Last Call?

-2. Principles for new Top Level types (15 min)
+3. Principles for new Top Level types (15 min)

     Presentation of [draft-duerst-mediaman-toplevel](https://datatracker.ietf.org/doc/draft-duerst-mediaman-toplevel/) (Martin Duerst): 5 min (note: -01 will be the basis for discussion.)